 Wu Gang Cleaving Sweet Osmanthus Tree

-A woodcutter named Wu Gang who originally lived on the Earth was sent to the Moon Palace after he had upset the Almighty.
+A woodcutter named Wu Gang, who originally lived on the earth, was sent to the Moon Palace after he had upset the Almighty.
 Wu Gang was driven by greed and was sent there as punishment.
-Once in the Palace, he was told that if he was successful in cutting down the sweet-smelling Osmanthus tree he would attain magical powers.
+Once in the Palace, he was told that if he were successful in cutting down the sweet-smelling Osmanthus tree, he would attain magical powers.

-He stroked his axe multiple times on the bark of the tree for days extending to month and so on.
-But the tree had healing powers, so, each scar it got, disappeared in an instant.
-The tree grew stronger and bigger, sheltering the palace.
+He stroked his axe multiple times on the tree’s bark for days extending to months and more.
+But the tree had healing powers, so each scar it got disappeared in an instant.
+The tree grew stronger and bigger, sheltering the Palace.

 Why The Moon Festival Is Celebrated.

 The 15th day of the 8th month of the Chinese Lunisolar calendar is celebrated as an appreciation for the ample harvest.
-It is called Chuseok in Korea, Tsukimi in Japan, Tết Trung Thu in Vietnam along many other names changing with each country.
+It is called Chuseok in Korea, Tsukimi in Japan, Tết Trung Thu in Vietnam along with many other names changing with each country.
 This day coincides with that of the harvest time during mid-autumn.
 It is a joyous occasion when families gather and admire the moon and are thankful for the harvest.
-A huge variety of lanterns are displayed but not just for their beautiful appearance but as a symbol of hope and a path directing everyone towards good fortune and opulence.
-Along with this moon-shaped round cakes filled with lotus seed paste or sweet bean paste is enjoyed by all families on their reunion on this festival.
+Many lanterns are displayed not just for their beautiful appearance but as a symbol of hope and a path directing everyone towards good fortune and opulence.
+Along with this, moon-shaped round cakes filled with lotus seed paste or sweet bean paste are enjoyed by all families on their reunion on this festival.
 Check various mid-autumn festival greetings and mid-autumn festival food traditions to enjoy the true spirit of the festival.

 When Did The Moon Festival Become A Festival?

-The moncake festival has a collective history of 3000 years.
-It initially began during the Shang Dynasty (1600-1046 BC) when the moon was worshipped.
-People have faith in eating together around a round table during the brightest full moon will bring them luck and fortune.
+The mooncake festival has a collective history of 3000 years.
+It initially began during the Shang Dynasty (1600-1046 BC), when the moon was worshiped.
+People have faith that eating together around a round table during the brightest full moon will bring them luck and fortune.
 This first became a festival during the Northern Song Dynasty (960-1127).

-As for the Baiyue people they believe the harvest time commences when the dragon brings along with it rain to help them harvest the crops.
+As the Baiyue people believe, the harvest time commences when the dragon brings along with it rain to help them harvest the crops.
 They only started to celebrate it as a festival during the Tang Dynasty (619-907 CE).

 The date of the mid-autumn festival changes every year.
 Although the date of the festival changes annually in the Gregorian calendar, it usually appears in September and October.

-The festivities are very grand and hence the popular tourist destinations are filled with people wanting to enjoy the scenic environment and the festival.
-Although only one of the three days is declared a public holiday so if it were to occur on a weekday people do not get to enjoy themselves to the fullest if it occurs on a weekday.
-Still, if it were to occur on the weekend then people get to enjoy all the festivities.
-If you are planning to visit during the festival then pre-bookings need to be done since everything gets booked many days before the festival.
+The festivities are very grand, and hence the popular tourist destinations are filled with people wanting to enjoy the scenic environment and the festival.
+Although only one of the three days is declared a public holiday, people do not enjoy themselves to the fullest if it occurs on a weekday.
+Still, if it were to occur on the weekend, people would enjoy all the festivities.
+If you plan to visit during the festival, pre-bookings must be done since everything gets booked many days before the festival.

-Mid-Autumn festival the second most important festival in China.
-People from remote places move to the big cities to work, the only time for them to reunite with their family is through these national holidays.
-They come back and gather with their families to celebrate in the first half of the year to celebrate the Chinese New Year and for the Mid-Autumn festival in the second half of the year.
+The Mid-Autumn Festival is the second most important festival in China.
+People from remote places move to the big cities to work.
+The only time for them to reunite with their family is during these national holidays.
+They come back and gather with their families to celebrate in the first half of the year to celebrate the Chinese New Year and the Mid-Autumn festival in the second half of the year.

-Mid-Autumn time is the time when people take out time from their busy schedules and come back home for a reunion.
-With the fast lives and full schedules, no one has time to sit and talk about each other’s well-being.
+Mid-Autumn time is when people take time from their busy schedules and return home for a reunion.
+With the short lives and full schedules, no one has time to sit and talk about each other’s well-being.
 Festivals are now everyone’s only chance to meet, greet and enjoy each other’s company over the holidays.

 The appearance of the full moon is not uniform.
-It doesn’t always appear on the 15th day.
+It doesn’t always occur on the 15th day.
 According to the solar movement and the moon phases, it can appear on the 16th or 17th, or even 14th.

 Mooncakes must be prepared for the festival.
-They’re gifted and received by friends, family, relatives, colleagues etc. along with worshipping and appreciating the moon.
+They’re gifted and received by friends, family, relatives, colleagues, etc., along with worshiping and appreciating the moon.

 The legend of the Moon Festival is where it all started.
 A tale where an ordinary husband and wife go on to face one of the most tragic events of their life.
-To save the elixir of immortality from going into the wrong hands she had to drink the elixir herself which made her immortal and also the Goddess of the moon.
+To save the elixir of immortality from getting into the wrong hands, she had to drink the elixir herself, which made her immortal and the goddess of the moon.

-The colourful lanterns are enjoyed by all the children across the country enjoy flying the colorful lanterns in the sky.
-The making of lanterns is a huge thing in Southern China where the lanterns are made from pumpkins, papers, tiles etc.
+As part of Mid autumn festival customs, people across the country enjoy flying the colorful lanterns in the sky.
+The making of lanterns is a huge thing in Southern China, where the lanterns are made from pumpkins, papers, tiles, etc.

-Besides China, many Asian countries celebrate this festival, like Vietnam, Taiwan, Malaysia, and Chinese Ethnics worldwide.
+Yes, in fact, besides China, many Asian countries celebrate this festival, like Vietnam, Taiwan, Malaysia, and Chinese Ethnics worldwide.
 People offer different things to the moon in different countries.
-The way they celebrate is surely different but they all have one thing in common, everyone worships the moon for a bountiful harvest and good fortune.
+They celebrate differently, but they all have in common: everyone worships the moon for a bountiful harvest and good fortune.

 How To Celebrate Moon Festival

 People look forward to their traditions during the celebration.
 Each tradition is as important as the other, each holding meaning to the people.
 As ordinary, as they might sound, they hold a special place in everyone’s heart.
-These traditions include having dinner with your family, eating moon-shaped cakes, worshipping and appreciating the moon, making colourful lanterns to set off in the sky and enjoying their time together.
+Moon festival celebration traditions include having dinner with your family, eating moon-shaped cakes, worshiping and appreciating the moon, making colorful lanterns to set off in the sky, and enjoying their time together.
 People give and receive gifts from their loved ones along with celebratory messages.
 With the new generation, the youth like to travel to some shortly distant places to explore.
-Now in this time, watching movies and shopping have also become a part of the celebration of the festival.
+In contemporary days, watching movies and shopping has also become a part of the celebration of the festival.

-There are the five most important symbols of the festival.
-The whole festival is a representation of gratitude towards the moon and the moon goddess.
+These are the five most important symbols of the festival.
+The whole festival represents gratitude towards the moon and the moon goddess.
 The five symbols include everything related to them.

-Since the moon is the brightest on a particular night people consider it as a symbol of contentment, gratification and prosperity.
+Since the moon is the brightest on a particular night people consider it a symbol of contentment, gratification, and prosperity.

 The mooncake’s shape is the symbol of family value completeness and reunion.

-The lanterns that set in the sky by children are a symbol of their delight, bright future and attainment.
+The lanterns that are set in the sky by children are a symbol of their delight, bright future, and attainment.